March 13, 2015 - by Jordan Sperber

-Since the 2004 NCAA tournament, the r-squared value between NCAA tournament seeding and NCAA tournament wins (excluding play-in games) is .36.
-That means that if all you knew were the teams’ seeds, you would be able to retroactively explain roughly 36% of the NCAA tournament wins in the 10-year sample.
+Since the 2004 NCAA tournament, the r-squared value between seeding and wins, excluding play-in games, is .36.
+That means that if you only knew were the seeds of NCAA tournament teams, but no other stats about them (win-loss record, strength of schedule, offensive or defensive efficiency, average margin of victory, etc.) then you would be able to explain roughly 36% of NCAA tournament wins in this data sample.

 On the other hand, pre-tournament adjusted efficiency and NCAA tournament wins have an r-squared value of .32, which implies that seeding could actually play a larger role than team strength in explaining tournament success.

 In other words, a team that lucks out and gets a better seed than they should have, based on what their advanced stats say about their performance level, may be better off in the tournament than a statistically superior team that ends up being seeded lower by the Selection Committee.

 Does the NCAA Selection Committee really do better at projecting a team’s tournament success than advanced stats do?
 Stat geek biases aside, that conclusion seems hard to believe.
 Instead, this is probably some preliminary evidence supporting the importance of seeding.